calvinrzachman/chain-of-thought/README.md

 The unique properties do NOT come from the ledger alone, but from the ledger and the network of people which maintain it.

+  >“The root problem with conventional currency is all the trust that’s required to make it work.
+The central bank must be trusted not to debase the currency, but the history of fiat currencies is full of breaches of that trust.”
+  > ~ Satoshi Nakamoto

 ## Further Reading